Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/system-architecture/class-diagrams.md

 *
 *

-### Figure 1.4 UML Class Diagram (Header React Components)
+### Figure 1.4 UML Class Diagram: Header React Components

-Figure 1.4 shows the components that make up the Header component of the page.
-Laying along the top, it displays the name of the site and a DropDownMenu component for users to navigate to other pages.
+Figure 1.4 shows the components that make up Header.
+Laying along the top, it displays the site's name and a DropDownMenu component for users to navigate to other pages.

+#### DropDownMenu
-When the DropDownMenu component is clicked it will display a list of DropDownItem components.
+* When the DropDownMenu component is clicked it will display a list of DropDownItem components.
 These components allow the user to log out and navigate to the CanvasIntegrationPage and AccountSettingsPage components.

+#### CanvasIntegrationPage
-The CanvasIntegrationPage component will display text describing what the canvas integration will do, and have a button that will redirect users to complete the OAuth2 process.
+* The CanvasIntegrationPage component will display text describing what the canvas integration will do, and have a button that will redirect users to complete the OAuth2 process.

+#### AccountSettingsPage
-The AccountSettingsPage component will display the user's information like username, email, last time logged in, etc, and there will be options for the user to change their email, password, username, and delete their account.
+* The AccountSettingsPage component will display the user's information like username, email, last time logged in, etc, and there will be options for the user to change their email, password, username, and delete their account.